 It’s part of a vision of community revitalization for Earl Shaddix, too.
-A longtime member of the San Francisco professional food community as a chef and trainer for All-Clad Metalcrafters, Shaddix recently bought a house in Bayview, and has organized this morning’s walkabout as a way to bring attention to the area’s businesses, and to work on how community residents can take advantage of the market’s offerings to start their own small food businesses.
+A longtime member of the San Francisco professional food community as a chef and trainer for All-Clad Metalcrafters, Shaddix recently bought a house in Bayview, and wants to show residents of the community how they can take advantage of the market’s offerings to start their own small food businesses.
 He hopes to start a series of free food-business classes for people in the surrounding neighborhoods.
 He’d also like to encourage food makers around the city to start renting their kitchen space in the southeastern end of the city, where commercial rents are still reasonable.

-By now, the sun’s up.
 Pushing brooms, men at the end of their shifts sweep wilted lettuce into green bins.
 (The market has one of the city’s highest levels of waste-diversion compliance, with a composting program for green waste and a recycling program for nearly everything else it uses, from cardboard and shrink wrap down to the tough plastic straps used to bundle stacks of boxes together.)
-At Whole Foods, at Safeway, the day’s produce is arranged in shiny stacks.
+At Whole Foods, at Safeway, the day’s produce is being arranged in green stacks, red pyramids, orange piles.
 The misting jets come on, hissing gently.
 On Jerrold Avenue, it’s quiet, until the sun goes down and the trucks arrive again, disgorging what will feed the city.Related